Hey folks, I may have spoken too soon on this dynamic scoring business.

 Yeah, and that's another thing.

-He some some guy that worked for Romney's wife died, and Romney didn't care.
+Some guy that worked for Romney's wife died, and Romney didn't care.

 Yeah, a guy's wife got cancer or something.

-That's the media's out, and they can't wait to rev this stuff all up again.
+The media is out, and they can't wait to rev this stuff all up again.

-Where how about the combined properties and homes of Nancy Pelosi?
+How about the combined properties and homes of Nancy Pelosi?

-They would never ever endeavor to have people compare the size of their homes with where a Democrat, a wealthy Democrat lives.
+They would never, ever endeavor to have people compare the size of their homes with where a Democrat, a wealthy Democrat lives.

 How about the combined square footage of the Clinton estates?

-They got a place in Georgetown, they got a place in Chappaqua.
+They got a place in Chappaqua.

 Clinton lives in the second floor of the library and massage parlor down there.

-And why not, and and they all spent a lot of time at Jeffrey Epstein's places, why not get a blueprint of the floor plan of Jeffrey Epstein's houses and show where all the so-called massages and stuff went on, and have you overlay your house and the size of your massage room with Jeffrey Epstein's where Clinton and the boys hung out.
+Why not get a blueprint of the floor plan of Jeffrey Epstein's houses and show where all the so-called massages and stuff went on and have you overlay your house and the size of your massage room with Jeffrey Epstein's where Clinton and the boys hung out?

 But they'll never do anything like that, of course.